top of page

 Age Rating: 6+

 The year is 1888.
-The fictional steampunk city of Clockworld.
-Citizens prolong their lives using exoskeletons, turning themselves into robots.
-Two real humans have been kidnapped.
-A detective named Alanna Oberline seeks the help of a childhood friend (the player), who is a skilled detective.
-Like the kidnapped, the player is a human without mechanical enhancements.
+In the fictional steampunk city of Clockworld, citizens extend their lives using exoskeletons, gradually turning themselves into machines.
+Two fully human citizens have been kidnapped.
+Detective Alanna Oberline turns to her childhood friend, the player, a skilled investigator.
+Like the kidnapped victims, the player remains fully human, without mechanical enhancements.

 COLLECTION SYSTEM IN THE GAME: